pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-codecombatctf.md

 125 points, 4 solves (1st 🩸)

 ## 📁 Challenge Description
 >Ahmad was on his night shift when he remotely via the monitoring console, observed an unusual network activity from a user's segment of one of the branch offices.
 It is strange to see someone still in the branch office at this time.
 After consulting his other team member on duty, Ahmad decided to run a packet capture, capturing packets from the machine.
-He did some analysis on the captured packet, but he couldn't find anything suspicious - maybe someone is actually still in office during that time.
+He did some analysis on the captured packet, but he couldn't find anything suspicious - maybe someone was actually still in office during that time.
 His shift is ending soon.
 He needs to get someone from the next shift to help with this.
 And that someone is you.
 >
 >Please access this artifact: `https://drive.google.com/file/d/1M0iVNeEGCxRzTEIkN03EwLE7NBidVcw/view`
 >